sandpiper-framework/sandpiper/cmd/cli/README.md

 ```
 sandpiper add \
 -u user                  \ # database user
 -p password              \ # database password, prompt if not supplied
--s "aap-slice"  \ # slice name
+-slice "aap-brake-pads"  \ # slice-name
--t "aces-file"  \ # file-type
+-type "aces-file"        \ # grain-type
+-key  "brakes"           \ # grain-key
+-noprompt                \ # don't prompt before over-writing
 -f "acme_brakes_full_2019-12-12.xml" # file to add
 ```

-This would add the ACES xml file as a data-object to the "aap-slice" slice.
+This command adds the ACES xml file as a grain as defined by the supplied request body (see below).

-The database connection information (including user and password) could be pulled from a "config" file.
+The sandpiper server url is pulled from the "config" file.
 If the password is not provided, it would prompt for it.

 Here is an example of a config.yml file.

 ```
-database:
-  psn: postgres://user:password@localhost:5432/sandpiper?sslmode=disabled
+server:
+  port: :4040
+  debug: true
+  read_timeout_seconds: 10
+  write_timeout_seconds: 5
 ```

 ### Sandpiper API